teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/HELEN-LETTER-IDEAS-EXTENDED.md

 ### xbdghk - On Two Languages
 **Farming Metaphor**: French and Italian from shared Latin roots
-**Technical Concept**: Babashka and Ketos as two Lisps from one tradition
+**Technical Concept**: Steel and Steel as two Lisps from one tradition
 **Status**: ✅ Complete (110 lines)

 ### xbdghl - On Form and Constraint